MEF-GIT/MEF-LSO-Sonata-SDK/documentation/productApi/catalog/MEF W142 - LSO Cantata and LSO Sonata Product Catalog API - Developer Guide.md

         <td>callback</td>
             <td>string</td>
             <td>M</td>
-            <td>This callback value must be set to *host* property from Buyer Product Catalog Notification API (productCatalogNotification.api.yaml).
-This property is appended with the base path and notification resource path specified in that API to construct an URL to which notification is sent.
-E.g. for &quot;callback&quot;: &quot;https://buyer.com/listenerEndpoint&quot;, the Product Specification state change event notification will be sent to: &#x60;https://buyer.com/listenerEndpoint/mefApi/sonata/productCatalogNotification/v2/listener/productCatalogStateChange&#x60;</td>
+            <td>This callback value must be set to *host* property from the Buyer Product Catalog Notification API (productCatalogNotification.api.yaml).
+This property is appended with the base path and notification resource path specified in that API to construct a URL to which notification is sent.
+E.g. for &quot;callback&quot;: &quot;https://buyer.mef.com/listenerEndpoint&quot;, the Product Specification state change event notification will be sent to: &#x60;https://buyer.mef.com/listenerEndpoint/mefApi/sonata/productCatalogNotifications/v3/listener/productCatalogStateChange&#x60;</td>
             <td>Recipient Information</td>
         </tr><tr>
         <td>query</td>
             <td>string</td>
             <td>O</td>
-            <td>This attribute is used to define to which type of events to register to.
+            <td>This attribute is used to define which type of events to register to.
 See the &#x60;ProductCategoryEventType&#x60;, &#x60;ProductSpecificationEventType&#x60;, &#x60;ProductOfferingEventType&#x60; in (productCatalogNotification.api.yaml to check what kind of events are supported.
-To subscribe for more than one event type, put the values separated by comma: &#x60;eventType&#x3D;productOfferingCreateEvent,productOfferingAttributeValueChangeEvent&#x60; or repeat the same attribute: &#x60;eventType&#x3D;productOfferingCreateEvent&amp;eventType&#x3D;productOfferingAttributeValueChangeEvent&#x60; An empty query is treated as specifying no filters - ending in subscription for all event types.</td>
+To subscribe for more than one event type, put the values separated by a comma: &#x60;eventType&#x3D;productOfferingCreateEvent,productOfferingAttributeValueChangeEvent&#x60; or repeat the same attribute: &#x60;eventType&#x3D;productOfferingCreateEvent&amp;eventType&#x3D;productOfferingAttributeValueChangeEvent&#x60; An empty query is treated as specifying no filters - ending in subscription for all event types.</td>
             <td>Notification Type</td>
         </tr>
     </tbody>